 - A trainee hairdresser was awarded £ 20 500 compensation from her employer for months of sexual and racial harassment.
 Including him deliberately dropping his comb and forcing the trainee to bend down to pick it up.

 - A male hairdresser whose manager called him a “faggot” because he “worked in a hairdressers.
 Apparently, that made him ‘gay’.
 Therefore, he is appealing the compensation of £ 5 000 on the grounds that it is insufficient.

 - A salon owner was fined £589 for failing to pay an employee the National Minimum Wage.

 - A Muslim woman sued a hair salon owner for refusing to employ her because she wore a headscarf.
 She has doubled her claim for damages to £ 35000 after receiving hate mail.

 - A hairstylist claimed her life was made a misery because colleagues laughed at her dyslexia.
 No decision has yet been made on any compensation in this case.

 I’d really like to show you how to avoid something similar happening to you!

 How can you avoid HR Mistakes made by Employers in Hair and Beauty Salons?
 How can you protect yourself as an employer?
 I’d like to show you some simple ways to protect yourself and your business from claims by employees.
 No cost, no obligation of any kind, just read on!

 Some tips for your own self-protection

 - Check the status of your workers.
 In the eyes of the law are they self-employed, workers or employees?
-If they’re employees, make sure that you have employment contracts in place within the first 8 weeks of their employment.
+If they’re employees, make sure that you have employment contracts in place the first day of their employment.
 Failure to do this can incur a £ 1400 penalty.